rsdoiel/antenna/columns.md

 <p>Here's the flow:</p>
 <ul>
 <li>In Bingeworthy, I rate a program.
 Then I realize I want to say more, I want to write a review that explains the rating.</li>
-<li>I click on the <i>Write in WordLand</i> button.
+<li>I click on the <i>Review in WordLand</i> button.
 The bingeworthy client asks for a token from the bingeworthy server.
 The token is is part of the database record for the user's rating of the program being displayed.  </li>
 <li>The button switches me over to WordLand using window.open, along with a <a href="https://gist.github.com/scripting/3b3c17e974882409ebf0f715a6f4f1b3">package of data</a> that gives the editor all the info it needs to update the post when published.
 It's worth clicking the <a href="https://gist.github.com/scripting/3b3c17e974882409ebf0f715a6f4f1b3">link</a> to see the data involved. </li>
 <li>In WordLand, I see a <a href="https://imgs.scripting.com/2025/01/18/useWordland.png">dialog</a> confirming that I want to write a review for Bingeworthy.
 If I approve, it creates a new WordLand draft. </li>
 <li>I write the first draft of the review and when I'm ready I publish it.
 The protocol supports revisions, btw.</li>
-<li>WordLand builds a URL with tv.bingeworthy.org as the destination.
+<li>When the user publishes, in WordLand it builds a URL with tv.bingeworthy.org as the destination.
 The post body has a JSON object with title and content properties, both of which can contain markdown.
 The URL params contain the id of the program, screenname of the user, the token that authorizes updating the comment for the rating of this program by this user. </li>
-<li>On tv.bingeworthy.org, if the token agrees with the one in the database, it updates the comment field of the rating, </li>
+<li>On tv.bingeworthy.org, if the token agrees with the one in the database, it updates the <i>comment</i> field of the rating, </li>
 <li>Then tv.bingeworthy.org sends a websocket message to the author, in Bingeworthy, so they can update the display of the rating for the user, if they still have the program displayed on their screen.</li>
 </ul>
 <p>I've done these kinds of protocols before, for example, menu sharing on the Mac in the 90s and rssCloud on the web.
 These are increasingly complicated things, because they require secure coordination between a circle of programs, and allow choice in each of the nodes. </p>